djangocon/2023.djangocon.us/_pages/opportunity-grants.md

 We feel the wording "opportunity grants" makes a positive shift towards being a thriving, supportive and trusting community.

 ### When will I find out whether I've received an opportunity grant?

-You will be notified by July 8th, 2023.

 {% comment %}
 You should have received your notification.
 If you haven't, please email the opportunity grant team at [{{ site.opportunity_grants_email }}](mailto:{{ site.opportunity_grants_email }}).